DarkPark/stb/readme.md

  img:clean:release | remove release images
- img:develop       | remove and copy develop images img:release       | remove and copy release images lint              | analyse JavaScript code for potential errors and problems logger            | WebSocket server to translate log messages from STB to a desktop console serve             | main entry point - rebuild everything, start all watchers and servers
+ img:develop       | remove and copy develop images img:release       | remove and copy release images less              | compile all Less files into a set of css files with maps less:develop      | compile develop Less files into a set of css files with maps less:release      | compile release Less files into a set of css files with maps lint              | analyse JavaScript code for potential errors and problems logger            | WebSocket server to translate log messages from STB to a desktop console serve             | main entry point - rebuild everything, start all watchers and servers